CodeWindProgram/Group-2/README.md

   4. Made some changes in the Result section.

-sagar1717- chiliverysagar@gmail.com
+@sagar1717- chiliverysagar@gmail.com

   1. Added precise styles to the form which includes hover actions
   2. Buttons
   3. Added contribution in making it very responsive

-YashrajSonawane - yashrajsonawane79@gmail.com
+@YashrajSonawane - yashrajsonawane79@gmail.com

   1. Imported all the necessary libraries from react for header components
   2. Created a Question Header function
   3. Exported default question header function to the question.js component

-prathameshsatawase - prathusatawase@gmail.com
+@prathameshsatawase - prathusatawase@gmail.com
   1.
   2.
   3.

 @Jagruti251 - jagu2599@gmail.com

   1.